samuxyz/mongo-blog/tutorial-review.md

 ### Create CRUD endpoints using express routes

-Thanks to `express-generator` scaffolding we already have the routes folder `/routes` inside `mongo-blog-server`.
+Thanks to `express-generator` scaffolding we already have the routes folder `/routes` inside `mongo-blog`.
 In the terminal create a new file `posts.js` inside of it:

 ```bash
 touch /routes/posts.js
 ```

-Using express `Router` object we are going to create each endpoint.
+Using the express `Router` object we are going to create each endpoint.
 The first one, GET `/api/posts` retrieves the posts using our newly create Post model function `find()`, sort them using `sort()` and then return the whole list to the client:

 ```javascript
 const express = require('express');